JoeStrout/Farmtronics/ROADMAP.md

 - ☑ basic documentation on how to install and use the mod
 - ☐ API reference for all classes/functions added to MiniScript

+## Known Issues

+These will be addressed ASAP.

+- The command line cursor gets misplaced if, at the bottom of the screen, you type a command longer than 40 characters (so that it wraps) and then back up with the left arrow key to the previous line.
+- If you pick up a bot by repeatedly left-clicking it with empty hands, it leaves a "ghost" image behind until you put it down again.
+- If you use a hoe on a bot, it turns into a chest.
+(Work-around for this and the previous issue: pick up a bot with axe or pickaxe only.)

 ## Unscheduled Future Version

 The following features are definitely things we want to include, but they have not yet been scheduled for a particular version.